ineczka/private_blockchain/README.md

 7. The application will allow us to retrieve the Star objects belong to an owner (wallet address).

-## What tools or technologies you will use to create this application?
+## Tools or technologies  used

-- This application will be created using Node.js and Javascript programming language.
-The architecture will use ES6 classes because it will help us to organize the code and facilitate the maintnance of the code.
+- This application is using Node.js and Javascript.
+The architecture will use ES6 classes  to organize the code and facilitate the maintnance of the code.
 - The company suggest to use Visual Studio Code as an IDE to write your code because it will help you debug the code easily but you can choose the code editor you feel confortable with.

 - Some of the libraries or npm modules you will use are:
     - "bitcoinjs-lib": "^4.0.3",
     - "bitcoinjs-message": "^2.0.0",